 Please read the following documents before lodging your application:

 All applications to the Ethics Committee are required to be submitted online through EthOS.
-However, where a researcher has submitted (and had approved) a HREA application to another Human Research Ethics Committee (HREC), then it can be submitted to support an application to the Committee.
+However, where a researcher has submitted (and had approved) a Human Research Ethics Applications (HREA) application to another Human Research Ethics Committee (HREC), then it can be submitted in EthOS to support an application to the Committee.

 Only applications which satisfy Committee requirements will be presented to the Committee for consideration at the next scheduled meeting.

-To seek approval to amend an approved project:
+To amend a project:

 Email [email protected]